• Skip to primary navigation

 I won’t lie to you.
 It’s difficult—extremely difficult—to sum up everything you want to convey about your business and your skills in a few short sentences.

 So I’m going to step away from the traditional concept of an elevator pitch.
-Let’s instead define it as a paragraph or two that sums up how your content marketing skills would help Potential Client A’s business.
+Let’s define it instead as a paragraph or two that sums up how your content marketing skills would help Potential Client business.

 You’re not a freelance writer.
 At least that’s not how you think of yourself or present yourself to clients.
 You’re a business.
 You provide content services that engage and inform a target audience.
 Your clients are delighted at their customers’ enthusiasm and profit handsomely.